- Versailles Palace

 Yes, please contact us to discuss in more detail your mobility concerns so that we can best advise.
-We are also happy to design a private, customized tour with car service for visitors with mobility concerns.

 The daughter of a sculptor, Marie has been surrounded by art ever since she was born.
 A native Parisienne, she holds an undergraduate degree in history and art history, with a specialty in iconography and French and Flemish paintings from the 16th to the 18th centuries.
 She also holds a Master's degree in museology from the Ecole du Louvre and one in Art History from the Sorbonne.
 She currently works for the French National Art History Institute on special cultural events.
 Since she loves literature, ballet, theatre, opera, jazz clubs, and classical concerts—she has been playing the piano since she was 9—Paris and its artistic life are a perfect fit.

 Marie Theres is a painter who has made Paris her home for more than two decades.
 She works in her studio in Montmartre and shows her paintings in galleries in Europe and the United States.
 She studied history at the University of Cologne, Germany and painting at the Pennsylvania Academy of Fine Arts in Philadelphia before coming to Paris to study art history at the Ecole de Louvre.
 Her knowledge of art history is enhanced by her practical painting experience.
 Beyond a purely academic approach, this enables her to convey the emotional dimension of the artwork and to focus attention on the act of creation.
 She loves to share her passion for art and painting and is fascinated by the 19th-century artistic heritage of Paris, its art movements, and urbanism.